alaindomissy/beautifulsoup-bestofchicago-example/SETUP-INSTRUCTIONS.md

 At a minimum minimum we're going to be using Python 2.7, BeautifulSoup, and html5lib
 Instructions are given to set these up
-Additional optional steps are also provided for a more advanced and friendly environment if desired
+Some optional steps are also described for those interested in a more advanced and friendly environment

 Install Python
 --------------